realworldocaml/book/en/guided-tour.md

 ```

 And we can of course include our newly defined types as components in
-larger types, as in the following types, each of which is a
+larger types.
+Here, for example, are some types for modeling
-description of a different geometric object.
+different geometric objects that contain values of type `point2d`.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 46))